A Year of Transformation

 This is a year of transition and transformation for Grand Victoria Foundation.
 We completed our first ever strategic plan, which outlines our theory of action and strategic priorities that are rooted in racial justice.
 Our strategic plan is an important milestone on our journey towards centering racial equity and racial justice that began in 2017, when we surveyed our grantees and they articulated they would like to see the Foundation be more explicit about race.
 We look forward to sharing our strategic plan with current and future foundation and grantee partners next year.

-In preparation for the launch of our strategic plan in 2023, the Foundation is prioritizing aligning our grantmaking and operations to fully support our new strategic direction.
-For us to approach this work thoughtfully and with intention, we are not accepting unsolicited requests for funding this year, including letters of inquiry.
+In preparation for the launch of our strategic plan later this year, the Foundation is prioritizing aligning our grantmaking and operations to fully support our new strategic direction.
+For us to approach this work thoughtfully and with intention, we are not accepting unsolicited requests for funding, including letters of inquiry.
 Renewal grant requests from current grantees will be reviewed during our quarterly grant cycles.
 For current grantees, if you have questions, please contact your program officer.
 For non-grantees, if you have questions about our funding priorities and/or eligibility, we encourage you to sign up for our newsletter to learn about our new strategic direction next year.

 Our grantmaking encourages systems change.
 We define this as work that improves conditions that hold social and economic problems in place.
 Our work celebrates the role of nonprofits in pursuing ideas and solutions with communities to improve the quality of life in Illinois.